-Tomorrow I sign my lease and start taking things over there.
-The movers come on Tuesday.
+Tomorrow I sign my apartment lease and start moving some things over there.
+The movers will be here on Tuesday.

-As I go out and dig up my plants, there are so many things that go through my mind.
+As I go out and dig up my plants to move with me, there are so many things that go through my mind.

 I guess this is our way of letting go of one place and embracing the next.

-I wonder if a person's spirit stays behind?
-If it drifts into the walls like osmosis.
 To think of all the people that have lived in a house built in 1934 is mind-boggling.
-It has passed hands many times.
+It has changed hands many times.

-There are things I will miss about this house.
+There are things I will miss about this old house.
 The lovely fireplace and mantel for one.
 The narrow-planked wooden floors.
 The pretty molding.
-But there are things I won't miss too.

 I hope that letting go means finding peace.
 That unfulfilled dreams stay here in spirit as the last inhabitant of this little blue house.